hirak99/yabsnap/README.md

 - Mount by `subvol=NAME`, instead of `subvolid=NUMERIC_ID`.
 This is necessary to allow rollbacks without touching the fstab.
 - Create a top level subvolume for all snapshots.

+### Example Shell commands to set up

-To set this up in shell, mount the top volume and create a @.snapshot subvolume -
+To set this up in shell, mount the top volume and create a @.snapshots subvolume -
 ```sh
 # Mount the top level subvolume (id 5) into a temporary mount dir.
 TOP=/run/mount/btrfs_top  # Temporary path to mount subvol.